Comparison · NinjaTrader 8

 Quick answer

-NinjaTrader 8's account-level daily loss control is exactly what every serious futures trader should have on by default: a configured dollar drawdown is reached, and new orders are blocked at the platform layer.
-Combined with the broker's own clearing-firm limits, it is a robust hard floor on a session.
+NinjaTrader 8's account-level daily loss control caps one thing: a configured dollar drawdown is reached, and new orders are blocked at the platform layer.
+It watches a single number — cumulative P&L — and reacts only after the line is crossed.

 Where Meridian operates